For many brands, content marketing can be an investment that yields incredible growth.

 - The quality of the ranking website’s on page SEO

-The more pages you rank, the better you will get at guessing where you can reasonably rank in a SERP.
+The more pages you rank, the better you will get at determining where you can reasonably rank in a SERP.

 Once you find the competing URL for your main keyword, click on “KW” on that URL: